erkkonet/test-metadatahash/README.md

 Simple example using [subxt](https://github.com/paritytech/subxt) to test the checkmetadata-hash extension in a runtime.

-First download the metadata for your runtime:
+First download the metadata for your runtime (needs `subxt-cli` installed):

 ```shell
 subxt metadata -f bytes --url ws://127.0.0.1:9944 > artifacts/metadata